Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 If the product is a cosmetic, then the answer is a resounding YES.

-Not only do you have to list all the ingredients if you list one, you have to list all the ingredients, period.
+Not only do you have to list all the ingredients if you list one, you must list all the ingredients, period.

 Soap

-If the soap is regulated as a cosmetic – that is, the soap is NOT exempt from the definition of a cosmetics, then the cosmetic regulations apply.
+If the soap is regulated as a cosmetic (that is, the soap is NOT exempt from the definition of a cosmetic) then the cosmetic regulations apply.
 Again, the answer to “Do you have to list all the the ingredients?” is absolutely YES.

-(a) In its definition of the term cosmetic, the Federal Food Drug, and Cosmetic Act specifically excludes soap.
-The term soap is nowhere defined in the act.
-In administering the act, the Food and Drug Administration interprets the term “soap” to apply only to articles that meet the following conditions:
+In its definition of the term cosmetic, the Federal Food Drug, and Cosmetic Act specifically excludes soap.
+The term soap is nowhere defined in the Act.
+In administering the Act, the Food and Drug Administration interprets the term “soap” to apply only to articles that meet the following conditions:

 • (1) The bulk of the nonvolatile matter in the product consists of an alkali salt of fatty acids and the detergent properties of the article are due to the alkali-fatty acid compounds; and